guywaldman/guywaldman/README.md

 I'm Guy, full stack developer with a side passion for UI/UX.
 Primarily into web technologies, cloud, security and Rust.

-Currently working at Microsoft Azure, building cloud security solutions.
+Currently working at Microsoft, in the ILDC strategic innovations team.

 My personal website and blog: https://guywaldman.com